matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 A new employee joins an organization.
 The team the employee will join wants to prepare their collaboration tools, so everything is set up for the employee's first day of work.
-The team reaches the organization system administrators who create a user profile in the IAM software.
+The team contacts  the organization system administrators who create a user profile in the IAM software.
 - Without a provisioning protocol, the new employee's profile will only be created on the collaboration tools at the employee first log-in.
 Until then, the team cannot share files, send welcome emails etc. or in case of a Matrix server, invite them in a discussion or a space.
 This is unless system administrators manually perform the user creation on